zobront/token-ping/README.md

 - function tokenURI(uint256 tokenId) public view returns (string memory);
 - function getApproved(uint256 tokenId) public view returns (address);

-Note: If you add a signer as an argument when constructing the contract instance, you'll be able to access all methods.
+Note: If you add a signer as an argument when constructing the contract instance, you'll be able to access all external methods.
 See the [OpenZeppelin ERC721 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol) for the full list of methods available.

 ## ERC1155 Methods